| | | | | |

 8 8" Flour Tortillas

-• Pour the prepared sauce evenly over the enchiladas.
-Sprinkle the remaining 4 ounces of shredded Monterrey Jack cheese on top.
+• Sprinkle the remaining 4 ounces of Monterey Jack cheese over the top.

 4 ounces Monterey Jack Cheese

-• Remove from the oven and let the enchiladas sit for a few minutes before serving.
-Garnish with additional sour cream, chopped cilantro, or sliced green onions if desired.
+• Let the enchiladas rest for about 5 minutes before serving.
+Garnish with cilantro, green onions, sour cream, or your favorite toppings, if desired.

 Notes